mjDelta/face-recognition-keras/README.md

 I use Dlib and opencv for this preprocessing procedure <a href="https://github.com/mjDelta/face-recognition-keras/blob/master/align_face.py">align_face.py</a>.
 Dlib does the quick face detection, while opencv does cropping and affine transformation. </br>
 ![image](https://github.com/mjDelta/face-recognition-keras/blob/master/imgs/preprocessing.png)</br>
 ## Features Extraction with Deep Learning
+I use several basical deep learning model to extract 128 features from the preprocessed images.
+And the loss is `triplet loss`, which I think is the core of facenet.
+Triplet loss convert the distance among those embeddings into Euclidean distance and do BP operator on the triplet loss to optimize feature extractor.</br>

 ## Choose a Threshold
 ## Results